Article Two of the United States Constitution: Clause 2: Making recommendations to Congress

 Kesavan and Sidak explain the purpose of the Recommendation Clause:

-The Recommendation Clause also imposes an executive duty on the president.
-His recommendations respect the equal dignity of Congress and thus embody the anti-royalty sentiment that ignited the American Revolution and subsequently stripped the trappings of monarchy away from the new chief executive.
-Through his recommendations to Congress, the president speaks collectively for the People as they petition Government for a redress of grievances, and thus his recommendations embody popular sovereignty.
-The president tailors his recommendations so that their natural implication is the enactment of new legislation, rather than some other action that Congress might undertake.
-Finally, the president shall have executive discretion to recommend measures of his choosing.

 Sidak explained that there is a connection between the Recommendation Clause and the Petition Clause of the 1st Amendment: "Through his performance of the duty to recommend measures to Congress, the president functions as the agent of a diffuse electorate who seek the redress of grievances.
 To muzzle the president, therefore, is to diminish the effectiveness of this right expressly reserved to the people under the first amendment."
 Kesavan and Sidak also cited a Professor Bybee who stated in this context: "The Recommendation Clause empowers the president to represent the people before Congress, by recommending measures for the reform of government, for the general welfare, or for the redress of grievances.
 The Right of Petition Clause prevents Congress from abridging the right of the people to petition for a redress of grievances."